-We, or agents designated by us, may directly solicit, from time to time, offers to purchase the securities.
+Agents designated by us, may directly solicit, from time to time, offers to purchase the securities.
 Any such agent may be deemed to be an underwriter as that term is defined in the Securities Act.
 We will name the agents involved in the offer or sale of the securities and describe any commissions payable by us to these agents in the prospectus supplement.
-These agents may act on a best efforts basis for the period of their appointment.
-The agents may be entitled under agreements they may enter into with us to indemnification by us against specified civil liabilities, including liabilities under the Securities Act.
-The agents may also be our customers or may engage in transactions with or perform services for us in the ordinary course of business.
+Unless otherwise indicated in a prospectus supplement, these agents may act on a best efforts basis for the period of their appointment.